 All Cover Pool characteristics are actual level (not assumed levels) based on reporting from Erste Bank.

-As of the date of this report there are no Trust Receivables from Austrian Savings Banks or other financial institutions of the Austrian S-Group in the Cover Pool.
-However Moody's expects this to change in due course.
+As of the date of this report around 43% of the total Cover Pool assets are Trust Receivables from Austrian Savings Banks or other financial institutions of the Austrian S-Group.